 In turn, this means we can easily understand and place brands on the archetype circle – they simply represent all of humanity, which we have been around for a few decades.

-Archetypes can be grouped into four overarching concepts: Freedom, Individualist, Care, and Order:
+Archetypes can be grouped into four overarching concepts: Freedom, Indivdualist, Care and Order:

-Individualist brands are close to freedom brands but are even more focused on going their own way.
-Often innovators and leading players made their unpredictability into an asset of high speed development, innovation and resulting customer love.
+Individualist brands are close to freedom brands, but are even more focused on going their own way.
+Often innovators and leading players that made their unpredictability into an asset of high speed development, innovation and resulting customer love.

-**Order **brands are safe, predictable, and leading corporations often found on top of their industries with clear corporate principles and educational perspectives.
+Order brands are safe, predictable and leading corporations, often found on top of their industries with clear corporate principles and educational perspectives.
 They are benchmarks and are often used as examples of the trade.
-They are often challenged by individualist brands and are able to withstand the attacks simply due to the size and patience that comes with a legacy.
+They are often challenged by individualist brands, and are able to withstand the attacks simply due to size and patience that comes with legacy.